Dear Mother/Father/Grandparent of a Minimalist,

 For me, the change happened one Saturday afternoon while cleaning my garage.
 My driveway began to fill up with physical possessions that needed to be cleaned and reorganized.
-Meanwhile, in the backyard, my son played alone kindly asking.
-He wanted to play.
+Meanwhile, in the backyard, my son played alone kindly asking me to play with him.

 At one point, I commented to my neighbor about all the time and energy required to maintain my house and my belongings.
 She replied, “Well, maybe you don’t need to own all this stuff.”
 I remember the comment like it was yesterday.
 I looked at the pile of junk in my driveway… I glanced at my young son alone in the backyard… and in that moment, I realized my possessions were not bringing me joy.
 Even worse, they were distracting me from the things that did.
 A minimalist was born.

 Today, I wanted to write you a letter.

 Someone you love dearly has recently made the same decision I made years ago.
 They have decided to intentionally live with fewer possessions.
 And now, they are forwarding this article to you because they would like to further explain minimalism and their decision.